 To create links to online library resources on web pages or in MyLearningSpace, pick one of the options below.
-If you try to create links using other methods, the links will not work off campus and may not work at all.
-If you aren't creating links to library resources and are simply having trouble accessing them, go to Troubleshooting off-campus access problems.
+If you try to create links using other methods, the links may not work off campus or at all.
+If you aren't creating links to library resources and are simply having trouble accessing them, go to Troubleshooting access issues.

 For course readings: using Ares

-Instructors supply the resources, the Library creates the links, and Ares will display in MyLearningSpace with links to the readings.
+Instructors can supply lists of the resources to link to, Library staff will create the links, and Ares will display in MyLearningSpace with links to the readings.
 We strongly recommend this option for easy access to student course readings.
+Items that can be added to Ares include:

 Instructions

-- Warning: MyLearningSpace link fields are currently truncating very long links.
-If one or more of your links do not work properly in MyLearningSpace, you may need to shorten your URLs through a service such as goo.gl.
+• Warning: MyLearningSpace link fields may truncate very long links.
+If one or more of your links do not work properly in MyLearningSpace, you can shorten your URLs through a service such as bitly.com.

 Instructions